Lartu/ldpl-docs/variables-in-ldpl/usage-of-vectors.md

   STORE 3 IN myVector:myOtherVector:4
   #Stores 3 in the position of index value of myVar of myOtherVector
 ```

+In fact, when you use a NUMBER value as a subindex for a VECTOR, it is silently casted into a TEXT value.
+For example, `myVector:1` will be interpreted (an thus, the same) as `myVector:"1"`.

 Please note that as a VECTOR is a collection of variables, a single index of a VECTOR is a variable in itself.
 This means that a VECTOR with a sub-index can be used in any position where you could use a variable of the same type of the vector.
 So, if you have something like this: